 - Supervisors complete a “staff performance appraisal” form to review and assess their employee’s performance from the previous year, and to review and revise their employee’s goals as needed for the next year.

 - Supervisors are required to meet one-on-one with their employees to review and discuss the self-appraisal and staff performance appraisal forms.

-For OPE staff, the process is the same as it is for non-union employees, except that it also includes a check-in approximately mid-way through the annual review period.
+For OPE staff, the process includes a 4 month probationary period review for new OPE staff, a mid-year check-in and a formal annual performance appraisal.
 Per the Collective Bargaining Agreement, employees are contractually obligated to meet with their supervisors for a mid-year performance check-in; no formal documentation (written evaluation) is required by either party.
 All signed and completed performance appraisals are due to human resources in Lone Mountain 339 by April 30, 2019.
 For questions, please contact David Philpott at firstname.lastname@example.org.